Sequences

 - Automations can enroll subscribers into sequences.

-- Magic Links can add someone to a sequence after a click.
+- Magic Links can add a subscriber to a sequence after a click.

 - Segments and tags can filter who receives each email.